-As each broadcast begins to relate news of the tragedy so that broadcast fades away and is replaced by a single singing voice so that, one by one, each radio becomes a single singing voice until eventually we find ourselves finally surrounded by a choir each voice on a separate radio.
+As each broadcast begins to relate news of the tragedy so that broadcast fades away and is replaced by a single singing voice so that, one by one, each broadcast fades away until eventually we find ourselves surrounded by a choir with each voice on a separate radio.

 How The Audience Experience ‘New York Sanctus’

 For most people living at the time of 9/11 it was experienced through media.
 For me the impact of this work is in not mentioning 9/11 but in allowing the deeply affecting chatter around the world as it was happening to speak for itself.
 And as the singing voices slowly replace the real time broadcasts the audience is provided with an environment that invites deeper reflection on the events of that day and their consequences.

 My goal is to reflect the archival recordings rather than steer them towards an end.
 There are some striking ironies and what appear in retrospect to be prescient comments, for example, just as CNN are giving the very first report of a plane hitting the tower KFI in Los Angeles are chatting in jocular tones about kamikaze pilots in Japan.
 The recordings are a typically diverse collection of gossip, sports, weather and traffic news – each becomes poignant once we know its context.